feakin/feakin-web/README.md

 - Flow parser based on [mermaid.js](https://github.com/mermaid-js/)
 - Excalidraw's type based on [excalidraw](https://github.com/excalidraw/excalidraw)

-@2022 This code is distributed under the MPL license.
+@2022 Thoughtworks This code is distributed under the MPL license.
 See `LICENSE` in this directory.